hon/eovui/README.md

-# Eovui
+# eovui
-"Eov" is short of "element of visual".
-Eovui is a ui library made with follow philosophies and heart.
+"eov" is short of "element of visual". eovui is a web-component ui library.

-# Philosophy
+# Philosophies
-- Usable, well tested.
+- Usable.
+Well tested.
-- Efficient, algorithm and wasm.
+- Efficient.
+Algorithm and wasm.
-- Extensible, easy to add extra functionality and integrate.
+- Extensible.
+Easy to add extra functionalities and integrates.
+- Simple.
+Build with web component, only a very thin runtime.